ppjohnson/Vadiyar/README.md

 # Vadiyar
-Vadiyar is an online tutor search application
+Vadiyar is an online tutor search application, to help link students to teacher